bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnode.md

 ### Config Syncing

-Beacon Chain  is making blocks at a very fast pace and its block height is over 60 million.
+BNB Beacon Chain  is making blocks at a very fast pace and its block height is over 60 million.
 As a result, it will take a long time to **[fast-sync](#fast-sync)** (download all the blocks from genesis block).
 To decrease the waiting time, an innovative way of syncing a fullnode is introduced and it's called **[state-sync](#state-sync)**. **State Sync** is the default way of syncing in the published config files.
 If you need to switch to **Fast Sync**, you need to change the `config.toml` accordingly.
 You can read more in the following sections.

 #### Additional Configuration